mlibre/linux_essential_tutorial_presentation/readme.md

-#linux essential learning presentation for teaching
+#Linux essential learning presentation for teaching
-linux essential learning presentation for teaching linux.
+Linux essential learning presentation for teaching Linux.
-I hope this be very useful for linux teachers and Linux lovers.
+I hope this be very useful for Linux teachers and Linux lovers.

 ##see/use online:
 http://mlibre.github.io/linux_essential_tutorial_presentation/index.html